TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 ## Design Analysis

+### Camera
+The camera selected for this system will be capable of taking images in a RAW12/10/8 or COMP8 (JPEG format) at a resolution of 12.3 Megapixels, and an ADC resolution of 10 - 12 bits [^8].
+This gives 1024 grey levels, or storage areas to range the incoming wavelengths of light from pure black to pure white.
+The more levels present, the more "crisp" the image will appear.
+This rating is also known as the bit depth.
+To find the average image size of a picture taken, we can use the equation below [^12]:

+$\ S_i = R_i * B_d / 8000$ [^13]

+Where Image Size is equal to Image Resolution times Bit Depth divided by 8000.
+The resultant number can then be converted to the proper SI unit for the number of bytes.
+For the camera chosen, most images will be at a minimum size of 196.8 Kilobytes and an expected maximum size of 787.2 Kilobytes.
+This file size will be able to be processed, locally stored, and transmitted by the processor in a matter of milliseconds.
+The exact time however will be dependant on the wi-fi signal strength of the SPU, which must be determined when the install is conducted.

+//
-### Processor and Camera
+### Processor
 The Raspberry Pi 4B selected for this design will contain a 64 bit quad core processor capable of clock speeds up to 1.5 GHz, 8 GB of LPDDR4 RAM, and the option to slot up to a 2 TB microSD card for storage with a transfer rate capped at 50 MB/s [^11].

+#### Temperature limits
+Both the processor and the camera have a temperature operating range of 0° C to 50° C (32° F to 122° F), severely limiting the capabilities of the system.
+To mitigate this, while also retaining the waterproof rating of the enclosure, heatsinks are provided with the SPU to be applied to the CPU and the USB controller chip, reducing temperatures onboard and enabling the pi to run constantly.
+Another mitigation, especially in the intense heat experienced in the southern states, will be to install the system in an area where it can remain in perpetual shade, keeping the system cooler than typically seen in direct sunlight.
+Mitigations in the cold weather become harder, as temperatures can fall into the negative °F ranges in the winters.
+So, for especially cold and especially hot conditions, this system will be rendered inoperable and will need to be shut down.

 ### Servos and System Power
 These servo motors have a pulse-width range of 500 ~ 2500 micro-seconds (μs), alongside a deadband width of 3 μs.
 In other words, these servo motors will not respond to a change in pulse-width less than or equal to 3 μs, which can limit our angle resolution in niche cases where a small adjustment is needed to center the UAS or control station in center-frame of the camera.
 The minimum angle change attainable by a servo motor can be found in the equation below, where $t_{max}$ is the upper limit of the pulse duty cycle time, $t_{min}$ is the lower limit, and $\tau_{DBand}$ is the deadband limit from the spec sheet: